What is a proverb?

 Thinking and writing have more influence on people and events than use of force.

-Example: After the mass killings at the newspaper office, there is a protest which is happening in the city declaring support to the paper and proving that pen is mightier than sword.
+Example: After the mass killings at the newspaper office, there is a protest which is happening in the city declaring support to the paper, proving that pen is mightier than sword.

-People who have faults should not criticize other people for having the same faults.
+People who have some shortcomings shouldn’t criticize others for having the same shortcomings.

 Example: The main political party in the opposition has blamed the ruling party for giving tickets to people with dubious background in the upcoming elections.
-But the big question is: are they themselves clean on this count?
+But the big question is that are they themselves clean on this count?
 People who live in glass houses shouldn’t throw stones at others.